Elgen69/daily-dev-drops/README.md

 - `parse.pl`: File I/O in legacy scripting

 ## 📌 Philosophy
-> This is not a tutorial repo — it's a **systems thinking lab** built through language exploration.
+> This is not a tutorial repository — it's a **systems thinking lab** built through language exploration.

 All samples are maintained to reflect idiomatic practices within each language.
 Some contain inline comparisons to other languages where useful.